Pennsylvania Department of Health

 Initial comments:

-Based on a Follow-up Survey completed on February 19, 2025, it was determined that Avalon Care Center failed to correct the deficiencies identified during the survey of January 3, 2025, as related to the requirements of the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Complaint Survey completed on May 1, 2025, it was determined that Avalon Care Center was not in compliance with the following Requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: